will666/PlexConnect_manager/README.md

 # PlexConnect_manager
-A simple AppleScript GUI for "PlexConnect" on Mac OS X
+A simple AppleScript GUI for [PlexConnect](https://github.com/iBaa/PlexConnect) on Mac OS X

 ## PlexConnect_manager.app
 It is the compiled AppleScript application ready to use on Mac OS X.